kailash-manasarovar/statement/docs/timeline/2023/december.md

 [![Throwing stones](../../content/tweets/december-2023/shifting-large-stones.png)](https://x.com/1FRGVN/status/1739739485598888427)

-- It's possible, probable even, that I was somehow being spiked with substances that might invoke a euphoric, highly sexually aroused state; possibly through my car as the "problem" with the [washing fluid was still happening](september.md#problem-with-my-car).
+- Somehow, I was being spiked with substances that invoke a euphoric, highly sexually aroused state; as well as with my toiletries, it could also be through my car as the "problem" with the [washing fluid was still happening](september.md#problem-with-my-car).
-- However, once I'd parked the car, I didn't go back to it for a few days so perhaps my toiletries or supplements had been spiked by people entering my Dénia apartment when I was out.
 - Curiously, just before leaving for Madrid I did report the car magically fixing itself.

 [![Car troubles](../../content/tweets/december-2023/car-troubles.png)](https://x.com/1FRGVN/status/1736377650216571250)